 WSL feature allows running an actual Linux distribution inside Windows.
 Ubuntu was the first distro that could be installed this way.
 Soon, SUSE, Kali Linux and some other Linux distributions joined the WSL bandwagon.

-In this article, I show a method to set up Arch Linux WSL system under WSL 2.
+In this article, I show you the steps for using Arch Linux WSL system under WSL 2.

 There are some prerequisites.